 To view the candidate information pack & application form please click the links below:

-To be considered, you must address the headings required in your CV noted in the information pack and complete the special application form.
-Your documents should be in Microsoft WORD format, (although you can download information documents in PDF if this is easier).
+To have been considered, you must have addressed the headings required in your CV noted in the information pack, and have completed the special application form.
+(The application form may have been used in place of a cover letter).
+Your documents should have been in Microsoft WORD format, (although you can download information documents in PDF if this is easier, both Word and PDF were offered above).